 default status may result in a suspension of the defendant's driver's

 license by the Motor Vehicle Division.
-The payment may be held as a bond throughout the appeal
+The payment may be held as a bond throughout the

 process.
-If the option of a payment plan is provided by the hearing officer, the defendant must remain compliant with the agreed upon terms during the appeal process.
+If the option of a payment plan is provided by the hearing officer, the

 ***For a complete appeal packet and instructions please view form: JP401 Civil Traffic Appeal Packet***

 Pima County Consolidated Justice Court seeks to improve access to the Court.
-Below you will find some helpful links to assist you in submitting a civil traffic motion, proof(s),
+Below you

-requesting a hearing date, and researching other information to help you make an informed decision.
+requesting a hearing date, and researching other information to help you make an

 Helpful Links: